-→ contributions made by a candidate or committee to or on behalf of any other candidate or committee.
+→ contributions made by a candidate or committee to or on behalf of any other candidate or committee. elections filing officer for any questions about district offices.

 Fair Market Value

 Fair market value is the dollar amount a consumer would expect to pay for goods or services.